cazala/synaptic/docs/testing.md

 suite with fallback disabled, so its reported backend must be `webgpu`; it reports end-to-end time for each workload, including model compilation.

+The first four pages are polished interactive examples:

+- XOR shows the 2→3→1 topology and all four predictions as training converges.
+- MNIST trains a 49→48→10 classifier on 300 samples, evaluates 100 held-out
+  samples, and lets you draw a digit.
+Strokes are centered, scaled to 28×28, and averaged to the same 7×7 input representation used for training.
+- Sequence recall trains the length 4→10 DSR curriculum, then animates random length-10 sequences one symbol at a time.
+Colored inputs and outputs make targets, distractors, prompts, silence, and recall errors visible.
-The learn-to-paint page is an interactive hardware example inspired by the original gh-pages demo.
-A 2→32→3 network receives only `(x, y)` coordinates and learns a procedural RGB target.
-Its UI reports error, elapsed time, and GPU submissions so the sequence optimization is observable: 2,304 online updates cross the queue in one training submission per epoch, and all 2,304 preview pixels return through one inference submission and readback.
+- Learn to paint is inspired by the original gh-pages demo.
+An 88→3 neural field receives only a Fourier encoding of `(x, y)` coordinates and continuously learns the selected portrait.
+Play/pause controls the loop.
+Its UI reports error, elapsed time, and GPU submissions so batching is
+  observable: 2,304 online updates cross the queue in one training submission per epoch, and all 2,304 preview pixels return through one inference submission and readback.

 Browser console errors or non-pass smoke results fail the hardware check.